Skip to main content

 Removing Groups

-To remove a group from an overlay network, follow the steps below.
+To remove a group from an Internet Gateway network, follow the steps below.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

 2. Select the Internet Gateway Network from which you want to delete a group.

-3. In the Groups pane under Overlay Network Membership, locate the group you want to remove.
+3. In the Groups pane under Membership, locate the group you want to remove.

 4. Click the X icon next to the group.
 This will display a confirmation notification window.

-5. Click Remove to delete the group from the overlay network.
+5. Click Remove to delete the group from the Zero-Trust network.

 Deleting Internet Gateway Networks